Aspidoscelis danheimae

-Aspidoscelis danheimae, also known commonly as the Isla San José whiptail, the San Jose Island blue-throated whiptail, and el huico de la Isla San José in Spanish, is a species of lizard in the family Teiidae.
+Aspidoscelis danheimae, also known commonly as the Isla San José whiptail, the San Jose Island blue-throated whiptail, and el huico de la Isla San José in Mexican Spanish, is a species of lizard in the family Teiidae.
 The species is endemic to Isla San José in Baja California Sur, Mexico.

 Etymology

-The specific name, danheimae (genitive, feminine), is in honor of American herpetologist May Danheim Burt, who was the wife of the describer.
+The specific name, danheimae (genitive, feminine), is in honor of American herpetologist May Danheim Burt, the wife of the describer.

 Habitat

-The preferred natural habitats of A. danheimae are shrubland, rocky areas, and sandy areas, including beach.
+The preferred natural habitats of Aspidoscelis danheimae are shrubland, rocky areas, and sandy areas, including beach.